Datavirke/datavirke.dk/content/posts/errable-missing-rust-error-handling/index.md

 More practical and in-depth information about how to use this library can be found in the [docs](https://docs.rs/errable/latest/errable/)

 ---
-Feedback and comments are extremely welcome on the GitHub [issues](https://github.com/MathiasPius/errable/issues) page for the [project](https://github.com/MathiasPius/errable).
+Feedback and comments are extremely welcome on the GitHub [issues](https://github.com/MathiasPius/errable/issues) page for the project.
 It wouldn't be first time I dedicated hours of my life to fulfilling a niche, only to find out afterwards that the problem I was solving didn't exist, and by the way my solution doesn't *actually* solve it, so please shoot this down!

 ## So why isn't this in the standard library/not already a thing?
 I don't know.
 And I'm definitely not saying it should be!

-It's incredible hard to google why something *doesn't* exist and it was pretty hard to explain why I didn't just use `Result<(), E>` like literally everybody else.
+It's incredibly hard to google why something *doesn't* exist and it was pretty hard to explain why I didn't just use `Result<(), E>` like literally everybody else.

 That being said, I can think of a couple of decent reasons off the top of my head: